 Festival participants are welcomed and encouraged to paint a keychain to help promote accessibility awareness in their local parks.
 StopGap Foundation’s ramp keychains are created from the repurposed end cuts of their accessibility ramps.
 These wooden keychains are sanded, painted/primed, and branded with the use of a C&C laser cutter at the hands of the StopGap team.

 Presented by: StopGap

-StopGap Foundation is raising awareness and removing barriers to create a world where every person can access every space!
+StopGap Foundation is raising awareness and removing barriers to create a world where every person can access parks and every space!
 Through StopGap’s Community Ramp Projects and Ramps on Request program, single step businesses are provided with access ramps to eliminate barriers in the built environment and create inclusive spaces we can all live, work and play in.

 Made possible with support from:

 TD Friends of the Environment, BIG: Bloor Improvement Group,